DataCloud-project/SIM-PIPE/SIM_PIPE Setup file.md

         $ sudo netstat -lntp

 ## Current working status
 The controller now can start a container on host 2 based on the specified image.
 It can create log files and a file containing resource usage statistics (at a single timestamp) of the container run.
 It can also bind 3 volumes (in, out, work)  from host 2 to the container.
+The SFTP server on host 2 can be started from host 1, and (sample input) files can be sent to host 2.